pantheon-systems/documentation/source/content/guides/wordpress-composer/01-introduction.md

 ## First Steps

-Complete the steps below before using this guide to create or manage updates on your Pantheon Composer-managed WordPress site.
+Review the steps below before using this guide to create or manage updates on your Pantheon Composer-managed WordPress site.

 <Alert title="Existing WordPress Composer Sites" type="info" >